 Earthquakes and tsunamis

 As Japan is in a major earthquake zone you should familiarise yourself with safety procedures in the event of an earthquake or tsunami, and take note of instructions in hotel rooms, at train stations and on your local prefectural website.
-Information on earthquakes and any impact on towns and cities in Japan, including tsunami warnings, are published by the [Japan Meteorological Agency.
+Information on earthquakes and any impact on towns and cities in Japan, including tsunami warnings, are published by the Japan Meteorological Agency.
 There are many smartphone apps available with information on how to stay safe in a natural disaster in Japan.

 To learn more about what to do before, during and after an earthquake, see the website of the US Federal Emergency Management Agency.

-The typhoon season runs from June to December with most activity between July and September.
+The tropical cyclone (typhoon) season runs from June to December with most activity between July and September.
 Southern parts of the country are particularly at risk.
 You should monitor the progress of approaching storms on the website of the Japan Meteorological Agency.

 See our tropical cyclones page for information and advice about what to do if you’re caught up in a storm.